MikeG621/LfdReader/Readme.txt

 =========
 Version History

+ - (PANL) Fixed processing the FC Opcode to properly modify the ColorIndex

 v2.3, 16 Jul 2023
  - (FILM) Chunk Opcodes added or renamed:
    - SetColorRange = 0x10, new for VIEW